Cat Food

 Q: How important is taurine in a cat’s diet?

 Taurine is an amino acid essential to the health of your cat.
 Lack of taurine in a cat’s diet can lead to blindness, dilated cardiomyopathy, and other serious health problems.
-Ultra Balance Cat Food has tuarine because it is important and cats lose taurine quickly.
+Ultra Balance Cat Food has taurine because it is important and cats lose taurine quickly.
 Meat is the best source of taurine and is one reason why cats should not be put on vegetarian diets.

 Q: Can I feed my cat raw fish or meat?